-Through the utilization and availability analysis, the agency has determined which job categories are underutilized for females, racial/ethnic minorities, and individuals with disabilities in the agency and has set hiring goals for the next two years.
+Through the utilization and availability analysis, the agency has determined which job categories are underutilized for females, persons with disabilities, and racial or ethnic minorities in the agency and has set hiring goals for the next two years.
 Hiring goals are objective and used for making good faith efforts for all aspects of the affirmative action plan.
-Effective hiring goals are strategic, actionable, and measurable efforts the agency is committed to pursuing and implementing in 2022-2024.
+Effective hiring goals are strategic, actionable, and measurable efforts the agency is committed to pursuing and implementing in 2024-2026.